gargjatin03/Banking-Domain/README.md

 ### 🌟 Overview
 <br>

-SafeLend is a Finance Risk Analytics Dashboard that leverages Power BI visualization embedded inside a Next.js application.
+SafeLend is a Finance Risk **Analytics Dashboard** that leverages Power BI visualization embedded inside a Next.js application.
-It enables decision-makers in the bank lending
+It enables decision-makers in the bank lending.

 <br>